Capital Gains Tax (Kapitalertragsteuer)

 General / Persons liable to pay tax

-To ensure the tax claim, it is withheld as a source tax directly at the point which is paying out the capital gains (for example a bank, insurance company or corporation) for the creditor's calculation of capital gains (shareholder, partner, investor) and paid to the tax office.
+To ensure the tax claim, it is withheld as a source tax directly at the point where the capital gains is paid out (e.g. a bank, insurance company or corporation) for the creditor's calculation of capital gains (shareholder, partner, investor) and paid to the tax office.

 Basis for taxation